 Erm, I hope this isn’t your main reason.
 We’re talking about a minoritised language here.
 Since the those Tudor Acts of Union with England in the sixteenth century, English has been the langauge of power and privilege in Wales.
 It continues to be so.

 Don’t believe what swivel eyed loons, motley haters, assorted English colonel blimps and Welsh chip-on-the-shoulderers would have you believe: that Wales is controlled by a secret, Welsh-speaking “Taffia” (a mafia on Cardiff’s River Taff) which, along with the very existence of the language, is responsible for all the country’s ills.
-They’d blame Welsh on global warming, this lot, except that they tend to be the same sort of people who deny climate change.
+They’d blame global warming on Welsh, this lot, except that they tend to be the same sort of people who deny climate change.

 Back in the real world, state power (police, courts, army, civil service) all operate virtually totally in English.